iochia02/CAOS_project/documentation.md

 - 256 KB of data TCM (low-latency memory that can be used by the processor), divided into two blocks
 - 128 KB of instruction TCM, divided into two blocks

 Instruction TCM can be used to hold critical routines, such as interrupt handling routines or real-time tasks where the indeterminacy of a cache would be highly undesirable.
-The interrupt vector table is stored in ITCM0, located at 0x0 (while the NOR flash is at 0x400000).
+The interrupt vector table is stored in ITCM0, located at 0x0 (while the NOR flash memory is at 0x400000).
 When the processor is powered on, the reset is the first operation executed.
-The kernel, instead, is loaded in the NOR flash.
+The kernel, instead, is loaded in the NOR flash memory.

 The optional MPU has configurable attributes for memory protection.
 It includes up to 16 memory regions and sub region disable (SRD), enabling efficient use of memory regions.
 It also has the ability to enable a background region that implements the default memory map attributes.

 ### Device tree
 ARM architecture uses the device tree to specify connected device on memory bus.
 Beyond the memories already described, the board has 16 LPUART and three periodic interrupt timers that will be described in the next sections.
-The memory mapping is fully described by the S32K3xx_memory_map.xlsx file.
+The memory mapping is fully described by the [S32K3xx_memory_map.xlsx](docs/S32K3xx_memory_map.xlsx) file.

 ```
     0000000000000000-000000000000ffff (prio 0, ram): s32k358.itcm0